Ahnfelt/react4s-example/README.md

-# react4s-example
+# React4s Example
-An example of React4s: Search in Spotify artists.
+Search in Spotify artists.
+A small example of an React4s application.

 This example project features: